 Founded in 1916, Piraeus Bank operated as a private credit institution for many decades, while it went through a state ownership for the period 1975-1991 until it was privatized in December 1991.
 During the restructuring period of the Banking sector in Greece between 2012 and 2014, Piraeus Bank acquired 7 Greek Banks and integrated them successfully into its technology infrastructure.

-Piraeus Bank has rapidly grown in size and activities, representing today the leading Bank in Greece with more than 30% market share in terms of loans and deposits.
+Piraeus Bank has rapidly grown in size and activities, and is today the largest bank in Greece in terms of market share of loans and deposits.

 For further information, please visit www.piraeusbankgroup.com